 Legumes (Peas, Beans, Chickpeas, Lupins…)

 Legumes are wonderful in the garden.
-They take gaseous nitrogen from the soil into their roots where they have little nodules that contain a bacteria that converts this into a form that other plants can absorb.
+They take gaseous nitrogen from the air and store it in their roots.
+Their roots have little nodules that contain a bacteria that converts this into a form that other plants can absorb.
 When the plants are finished and breaking down in the soil, they return the converted nitrogen back to the soil for other plants to take up.

 Legumes grow happily alongside beetroot, brassicas, carrots, celery, cucumber, corn, lettuce and potatoes.